WASdev/gitbook.voice.gateway.for.watson/README.md

 # Introduction to Voice Gateway for Watson Beta

 IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson&trade; provides a Session Initiation Protocol (SIP) gateway into a set of orchestrated Watson services to automate or assist customer interactions.
-**???
-Can we get a little higher level?
-Why might people use this?
-What are the benefits of using the voice gateway?**
+The voice gateway makes it possible to integrate a public or enterprise telephony system with Watson enabling direct voice interactions with a cognitive self-service agent or the ability to run real-time analytics on a phone call between two people (e.g.  a customer and a contact center agent).

 ### See it in action